EdenWise/hjcrc/hjcrc.md

 * "What do you want me to leave town?"
 Grand Master added "leave town" to heaven-verse.
 * Darwin---savages
 * Supplications---penny magmatism at Walmart (ouch), sleeping wind directed into, dogs going after me.
-* Graffiti and 13 other hate things directed at me (ton of graphiti done to TVA naturegrounds).
+* Graffiti and 13 other hate things directed at me (ton of graphiti done to TVA naturegrounds) Cricken Crabbits.
 * "Hardly matters how he feels."---got in front of my sleeping spot and said this.
 * People magazine has used me to protect some of their mucks.
 Stone and Carrey may have also been protected through them; I had both of their big movies scenes altered in my brain.
 One showed Michael Douglas instead and the other Ben Stiller.
 * Harry Reid things that happen to me after he is here.